 People who suffer a mild traumatic brain injury in Maryland may struggle to live the kind of life they lived before their accident.
 They may lose their job or have to take a lesser position.
 Concentration and sleep can suffer and they often end up battling depression.
 Changes in personality associated with a mild TBI can damage family relationships and mean the sufferer no longer enjoys activities they took part in before the accident.
 All of these factors can be included in a personal injury claim.
 You can claim for lost wages, medical bills and pain, and suffering associated with the loss of your quality of life.
 Brain injury victims often incur high future medical costs for continuing care that should be factored into a personal injury settlement in Maryland.

-Although TBI settlements can be high, they are often difficult to prove.
-The damage sustained is not as tangible and easy to put a price on as a broken leg or a herniated disk.
-Insurance companies will argue symptoms like headaches were caused by factors other than a brain injury such as neck injuries and are transitory.
-It can be difficult to isolate a brain injury.
-People injured in car crashes often suffer depression, sleeplessness and Post Traumatic Stress Disorder – all potential symptoms of a traumatic brain injury.
-It takes a lot of meticulous work on the behalf of an attorney to make a case for a TBI.
+Although TBI settlements can be high, they are often difficult to prove. the damage sustained is not as tangible and easy to put a price on as a broken leg or a herniated disk.
+Insurance companies will argue symptoms like headaches were caused by factors other than a brain injury such as neck injuries and are transitory. it can be difficult to isolate a brain injury.
+People injured in car crashes often suffer depression, sleeplessness and Post Traumatic Stress Disorder – all potential symptoms of a traumatic brain injury. it takes a lot of meticulous work on the behalf of a Maryland personal injury attorney to make a case for a TBI.

 Hire a Baltimore Brain Injury Lawyer for Your Concussion Today